ggcarrots/django-carrots/source/django_models.rst

         def __str__(self):
             return self.choice_text

-Django will use these methods for displaying objects, not just in the console, but also in the aforementioned administration interface.
+Django will use these methods for displaying objects, not just in the console but also in the administration interface.

 We can also add other methods.
-In the ``carrots/polls/models.py`` append (comments ``#…`` in here mean the code located in the file)::
+In ``carrots/polls/models.py``, append the following (comments ``#…`` mean the code located in the file)::

     import datetime